lualure/src/README.md

 # LURE: SE for  Data Mining

 <img align=right src="https://avatars6.githubusercontent.com/u/30064709?v=4&s=200">

-## What is LURE?
+## LURE: What

-Don't think of LURE as a conclusion, as a finished work.
+This code is bait:

+- A gauntlet that I throw down asking you "do better!".
-Instead think of it is as bait-- a temptation to make you reflecting on what (and how) services should be added to data mining software.
+- A temptation to make you reflect on what (and how) services should be added to data mining software.

-## Why LURE?
+## LURE: Why?

 There has ben much recent work applying data miners to software engineering.
 But what about the other way around?
 What software engineering principles should be apply to data miners?
 After decades